 The more accurate way to describe dry shampoo is a fresh-scented powder or aerosol spray that absorbs the excess scalp oil (sebum) that makes hair look greasy.
 And it doesn’t need any water to do the job.

 Just as corn starch or baby powder absorbs excess moisture and keeps the skin dry after a shower, dry shampoo works in the hair to keep it looking healthy, bouncy, and voluminous for a couple of days between regular washings.

 Like the adage says, “Too much of a good thing becomes a bad thing.”
 The overuse of any substance on the hair or scalp can eventually cause problems.

-So, it’s not that dry shampoo itself is causing damage to the hair; it’s usually product buildup that causes the hair follicles on the scalp to become clogged and irritated, and that’s what leads to hair loss.
+So, it’s not that dry shampoo itself is causing damage to the hair; it’s usually product buildup that causes the hair follicles on the scalp to become clogged and irritated, which leads to hair loss.